bkaewell/doge-data-challenge/README.md

-# 🏛️📜 DOGE Data Challenge 🚀
+# 🐶 DOGE Data Challenge 🚀

-- A data-driven look into U.S. federal regulations using the eCFR API — exploring word counts, trends over time, and custom metrics like regulatory density to inform de-regulation strategies
+🏛️ A data-driven look into U.S. federal regulations using the eCFR API — exploring word counts, trends over time, and custom metrics like regulatory density to inform smarter de-regulation strategies

-- Analyze and visualize the Code of Federal Regulations (CFR) to support smarter government-wide decisions on regulatory impact
+📜 Built to support data transparency and government-wide efficiency efforts through analysis of the Code of Federal Regulations (CFR)

+✒️ Hamilton had his pen —— I have my keyboard...
+Using data to untangle the regulatory state, one agency at a time

+---

+## 🎯 Project Purpose

+This technical assessment explores how to better understand and visualize the scale and complexity of U.S. federal regulations:

+- The **eCFR** contains over **200,000 pages** of regulatory text across ~150 agencies
+- The data is publicly accessible through an [official API](https://www.ecfr.gov/)
+- The goal: **build a tool to parse and analyze regulation data** for actionable insights

+---

+## 📌 Key Deliverables

+- ✅ Download and parse regulation text from the eCFR API
+- ✅ Compute word counts, track changes over time (2020 → 2025), and generate SHA-256 checksums per agency
+- ✅ Normalize nested agency structures (including children) for accurate aggregation
+- ✅ Introduce a custom metric: **regulatory density** = words per CFR reference
+- ✅ Visualize agency sizes and regulation growth with clean plots
+- ✅ Build a modular pipeline for future extension (e.g., NLP-based analysis)

 ---